ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 Non-melee imps (bombers and summoners) are now trying to keep distance in range.
+They need to avoid melee fights but still be able to throw bombs at a player's fighters or summon new imps nears the frontline.

-Summoner have a different min/max range than bombers.
+Summoner have a greater min/max range than bombers.

 (__TODO__: add demo gif)

 ------

-If AI can't find any direct path to a target it will now try to find ...
-Find a path to the closest tile.

-Teach AI to move closer to targets even if there's no direct path to them:
+AI now moves closer to its targets even if there's no direct path to them:

 [![new pathfinding demo](2018-06-04--ai-pathfinding-demo.gif)](https://youtu.be/09ODLL_Nu8w)